debloper/piosk/README.md

 1. Boot into Raspberry Pi desktop[^1]
 2. Ensure network/WiFi/internet is working
-3. Ensure [desktop autologin](https://www.raspberrypi.com/documentation/computers/configuration.html#boot-options) is enabled for the user
+3. Ensure [desktop auto login](https://www.raspberrypi.com/documentation/computers/configuration.html#boot-options) is enabled (is default)
 4. Ensure screen does not timeout & adjust brightness
 5. Ensure SSH is working if you want to install remotely